Frederick Mackenzie (cricketer): Private life

 During the 1870s Mackenzie lived at Eythorne House near Dover in Kent.
 He married Ella Rawson in 1879; the couple had three children.
-He was a sportsman involved with the Kent foxhounds and played cricket for a range of amateur sides, including the Gentlemen of Shropshire, Gentlemen of Dorset and Band of Brothers, a side closely associated with Kent County Cricket Club.
-He appeared twice for Kent in first-class cricket matches in 1880, making his debut against MCC at Lord's and playing later in the year against Derbyshire.
+He was a sportsman involved with the Kent foxhounds, and played cricket for Gentlemen of Shropshire, Gentlemen of Dorset, and Band of Brothers, who were closely associated with Kent County Cricket Club.
+He appeared twice for Kent in first-class cricket matches in 1880, making his debut against Marylebone Cricket Club (MCC) at Lord's and playing later in the year against Derbyshire.
 In his two first-class matches he scored a total of six runs and did not bowl.

 By 1901 Mackenzie and his family were living at Ramslade House in Bracknell.
 He was a magistrate and Justice of the Peace in Berkshire, was High Sheriff of Berkshire in 1904 and served on the council of the Broadmoor Asylum.
 He maintained an interest in hunting and "gained a considerable reputation" in the field.

 When he died in 1934 Mackenzie was living at Hove in Sussex.
 He was aged 85.